lebriggs/laura_website_2/content/blog/pkghandling/index.md

 #### Subsequent Sessions

-The script also includes a code section for loading the packages in subsequent R sessions, ensuring they are available without reinstalling them.
-Use this section when you start a new R session and want to load the previously installed packages without going through the installation process again.
+The script also includes a section for loading packages in subsequent R sessions, so you don't have to repeat the installation process.

+Here is the line of code in the script:

 ``` r